Supreme Court protects cops from lawsuits in two qualified immunity cases

 According to the court, Rollice's ex-wife called the police in 2016 saying that Rollice was intoxicated and would not leave her garage.
 If police did not come, the woman said, "it's going to get ugly real quick."

-After Vick, Gordner, and other officers arrived and began engaging Rollice in conversation, he grabbed a hammer and positioned himself as if he were about to throw the hammer at the officers, or charge them with the hammer as a weapon, the court's opinion described.
+After Vick, Gordner and other officers arrived and began engaging Rollice in conversation, he grabbed a hammer and positioned himself as if he were about to throw the hammer at the officers, or charge them with the hammer as a weapon, the court's opinion described.
 Girdner and Vick then shot and killed Rollice.
 Bond, as the administrator of Rollice's estate, sued and a Tenth Circuit panel said that the officers could not avoid being sued by invoking qualified immunity.

 But the Supreme Court disagreed, saying "the officers plainly did not violate any clearly established law."